 NR- This symbol indicates that no grade was reported.

-Students may withdraw from one or more courses any time before the last three weeks of the semester.
+Students may withdraw up to the last week of the semester.
 However, as of fall 2004, students will be allowed a maximum of eight total withdrawals if they enter KSU as a freshman.
 Transfer students will be allowed one withdrawal per fifteen credit hours attempted, for a maximum of eight.
 Students who choose to pursue a second degree at KSU will be allowed two additional withdrawals.
 Students who entered KSU before fall 2004 will be allowed one withdrawal per fifteen credit hours attempted for a maximum of eight after the institution of this policy.
 Students who exceed the maximum number of withdrawals will receive a grade of “WF” for any subsequent withdrawals.
 To completely or partially withdraw from classes at KSU, a student must withdraw online through Owl Express.

 The only exceptions to these withdrawal regulations will be for instances involving unusual circumstances, which must be fully documented.
 Students may appeal to the academic standing committee for consideration of unusual circumstances.
 Exact withdrawal dates will be published in the official academic calendar.
 Students who simply stop attending classes without officially withdrawing usually are assigned failing grades.
 Students will receive refunds only when they withdraw from ALL their classes and only by the schedule outlined in the University System refund policy.